JetBrains/Qodana/topics/ci.md

 For several tools, we provide native solutions.

-So far, we’ve developed integration guides for several CI/CD tools:
+So far, we’ve developed integration guides for the following CI/CD tools:

 - [](qodana-azure-pipelines.md)
 - [](bitbucket.md)